Created: 12/09/2013 8:35 PM

-(AP) VANCOUVER, British Columbia - Daniel Sedin scored the go-ahead goal in the third period and added an assist, Alex Burrows also had a goal and an assist and the Vancouver Canucks beat the Colorado Avalanche 4-1 on Thursday night.
+(AP) VANCOUVER, British Columbia - Mike Santorelli scored two goals and added an assist in the Vancouver Canucks’ 3-1 victory over the Colorado Avalanche on Sunday night.

 (Copyright 2013 by The Associated Press.
 All Rights Reserved.)